Home Mr Old Man Articles Mikel Arteta – A Different Kind of Leadership

 Sometimes leadership is not only about strategy.

-Sometimes it is about creating meaning people can feel.
+Sometimes it is about creating meaning people can truly feel.

 Mr. Old Man